-The work of the Remuneration Review Panel (the "Panel") supports the Committee in this process.
-The Panel is chaired by the Group HR Director and includes the Group Heads of Risk, Compliance, Legal and Internal Audit as well as the CEO of Barclays Bank UK and the President of Barclays Bank PLC.
+The Remuneration Review Panel (the "Panel") supports the Committee in this process.
+The Panel is chaired by the Group HR Director and includes the Group Heads of Risk, Compliance, Legal and Internal Audit as well as the CEO of Barclays Bank UK PLC and the Co-Presidents of Barclays Bank PLC.
 It applies Barclays' policies and processes for assessing compensation adjustments for risk and conduct events.

 We have robust processes for considering risk and conduct as part of individual performance management processes with outcomes reflected in individual remuneration decisions.
 Line managers have primary accountability for ensuring that risk and conduct issues are considered when assessing performance and making remuneration decisions.
 In addition, there is a secondary review by the control functions for individuals involved in significant failures of risk management, conduct issues, regulatory actions or other major incidents which impact either the Group or business to ensure these issues are also considered.
-When considering individual responsibility, a variety of factors are taken into account such as whether an individual was directly responsible or whether the individual, by virtue of seniority, could be deemed indirectly responsible, including staff who drive Barclays Bank UK PLC's culture and set its strategy.
+When considering individual responsibility, a variety of factors are taken into account such as whether an individual was directly responsible or whether the individual, by virtue of seniority, could be deemed indirectly responsible, including staff who drive BBUKPLC's culture and set its strategy.